-The OECD’s membership has grown from 24 Members in 1993 to 35 in 2016 and would reach 38, upon completion of the current active accession discussions.
+The OECD’s membership has grown from 24 Members in 1993 to 38, as of 2022.
 However, in addition to full membership, the OECD continues to expand the involvement of non-Members in the Organisation’s committees, legal instruments, Global Fora and other meetings, and it has expanded relations with selected countries and regions of strategic interest using a variety of engagement tools.

 The 2014 Ministerial Council Meeting reinforced Members’ commitment to advancing the OECD’s relationship with five Key Partners: Brazil, China, India, Indonesia and South Africa.
 Key Partner outreach promotes market- and rules-based policies in major emerging economies.
 By expanding the OECD’s global reach, its policy impact raises growth and increases the openness needed to generate U.S. exports and U.S. jobs.

 In addition to the Key Partners, the OECD engages with regions of strategic importance through five Regional Programs: the Latin American Regional Program (LAC), the Southeast Asia Regional Program (SEARP), the Eurasia Competitiveness Program (ECP), the Middle East and North Africa Program (MENA), and the Southeast Europe Regional Program (SEE).
 These Regional Programs develop mutually beneficial partnerships that focus on possible adherence to OECD standards and participation in OECD bodies.